Voting Is Under Way for Resolutions from the 2016 Annual Convention

-Members attending the Annual Business Meeting during the NCTE Convention in November approved three resolutions:
+Members attending the Annual Business Meeting during the 2016 NCTE Annual Convention in November approved three resolutions to be moved forward to a vote by the membership (10% of the membership must vote in this election).

 Learn More about NCTE's Position Statements